alexharri/website/posts/encoding-declension.md

 This gives us a rough indication that, for not-before-seen names, the full compressed trie gives us a good or neutral result 97% of the time.
 The _"Should have applied declension"_ case results in <Ts method>applyCase</Ts> not applying declension to the name and returning it as-is, which I'd consider a neutral result.
 3% of the results are incorrect.

 But still, these are just 100 random names.
-Some names are far more common than other so it'd be interesting to see how well the compressed trie performs for the most common names.
+Some names are far more common than others.
+It'd be more interesting to see how well the compressed trie performs for the most common names.

 Luckily for us, [Statistics Iceland][statice] publishes data on [how many individuals have specific names][names].
-Using this data, I created the chart below.
-It shows the number of people holding each name in the approved names list as a first name.
-Names covered by DIM are colored blue while names not covered are colored red:
+Using that data, I created the chart below.
+It shows the number of people holding each name in the approved list of names as a first name.
+The 3,600 names with declension data available (the names in the trie's input data) are colored blue.
+The 800 names without declension data are colored red:

 [names]: https://statice.is/statistics/population/births-and-deaths/names/